-Fig. 10 shows the results of the total residual energy under different number of S-nodes (note the value is the lower the better).
-It is not surprising that the Direct-Connection, Half-Traffic-Aware and our Full-Traffic-Aware solution have much less total residual energy than Connectivity-Only, since the energy consumption of the former three schemes is more balanced by assigning more R-nodes to the edges with higher traffic volumes.
-However, as Half-Traffic-Aware uses trafficblind graph topologies as Connectivity-Only, it runs the second higher.
-This also matches the residual energy distributions shown in Fig. 8, where Direct-Connection and our solution have more balanced distributions than Half-Traffic-Aware.
+three solutions.
+In addition, as Half-Traffic-Aware uses trafficblind graph topologies as Connectivity-Only, it runs the second higher.
+This also matches the residual energy distributions illustrated in Fig. 6, where Direct-Connection and our solution have more balanced distributions than Half-Traffic-Aware.

-Fig. 11 shows the energy efficiencies of different deployment strategies under different number of S-nodes.
+Fig. 10 shows the energy efficiencies of different deployment strategies with different number of R-nodes.
 It follows a similar trend to the network lifetime with one exception that Connectivity-Only has much better energy efficiency than Direct-Connection.
 This is because for the Connectivity-Only, most of R-nodes have not yet spent much energy when the first R-node dies.
-Nevertheless, our Full-Traffic-Aware solution still achieves the best energy efficiency and delivers about 15 times of the traffic than Direct-Connection with the same mount of energy consumed, which shows that the extension of the network lifetime by our solution is not at the expense of energy inefficiencies.
+Nevertheless, our Full-Traffic-Aware solution delivers about 15 times of the traffic than Direct-Connection with the same mount of energy consumed, which shows that the extension of the network lifetime by our solution is not at the expense of energy inefficiencies.